Tips for Travelling with a Baby

 Baby milk formula brands available abroad

-There will be a Boots The Chemist at most airports which you can pre-order your formula to and pick up ready for your holiday abroad which will also save packing space.
+There will be a Boots The Chemist at most UK airports which you can pre-order your formula to and pick up ready for your holiday abroad which will also save packing space.
 However, if this won’t work for you and you need to buy formula milk whilst you are away, several brands are the same abroad but are marketed under a different name.
 Aptamil, Nutricia Karicare, Karicare Infant, Milupa and Almiron, are all very similar.
 Mellin is similar to Cow and Gate and Wyeth is the alternative name for SMA.

 It’s hard to predict how many disposable swim nappies you will need when going abroad with a baby so you may need to purchase these when you arrive.
 You will need to change these once your baby is out of the water to avoid any embarrassing leaks, but luckily these are usually readily available.
 Cloth nappies are great for the environment but consider if your hotel or accommodation have washing facilities in order for you to reuse them effectively.